Sharmaji Namkeen

+The film began production in January 2020 but filming was halted due to Rishi Kapoor's death on 30 April 2020.
+Paresh Rawal was cast to finish Kapoor's remaining scenes.
+The film premiered on Amazon Prime Video on 31 March 2022.

 Plot

 Brij Gopal Sharma a.k.a.
 Sharmaji, a middle-class widower, is asked to retire by his company Madhuban Home Appliances at the age of 58, much to his annoyance.
 A healthy and lively man, he lives with his sons Sandeep "Rinku" Sharma and Vinayak "Vincy" Sharma at his rather small home in Subhash Nagar, West Delhi.
 Rinku is in a relationship with his colleague Urmi Kaul, and the two of them plan on buying a flat in Gurgaon after they get married.
 Vincy is a final year B.Com student who is passionate about dance.
 Sharmaji is averse to the idea of moving away from his home of the past many years, causing Rinku to hide the fact that he is finalizing his apartment deal.

 Seeking to overcome boredom, Sharmaji decides to venture into other hobbies, and also applies for a few jobs.
 After looking into Zumba classes, property brokerage, and various other small jobs, he reluctantly agrees, at the suggestion of his childhood friend Chaddha, to cook for kitty parties after an acquaintance of the latter, Manju Gulati, thanks him for a cooking job done well.
 During a second such party, he befriends Veena Manchanda, a boutique owner whose husband died in a car crash three years ago.
 He is warmly welcomed by the members of the kitty and soon caters to many occasions.
-At one such party, he meets Veena's dear friend Robbie Sachdeva, a politician, and he cooks for a religious meet at the latter's place.
+At one such party, he meets Veena's dear friend Robbie Sachdeva, a politician, and he cooks for a religious meeting at the latter's place.

 On his birthday, Rinku invites their extended family over, and someone comes across a video of Sharmaji dancing at a kitty party.
 Rinku and Vincy are humiliated and furious at this and an argument ensues between the three of them, wherein Vincy reveals that Rinku is moving out and Rinku blurts out that Vincy failed his exams.
-Sharmaji is distraught at this but nevertheless, continues to follow his passion.
+Sharmaji is distraught at this but nevertheless, he continues to follow his passion.